 Download CV (PDF Format)

 Lynnette Shelley is an award-winning Pennsylvania artist specializing in contemporary mixed media animal paintings and illustrations.
-Having a great love of wildlife, folktales, and world mythology, Shelley fuses these influences into her strikingly unique artworks.
+Having a great love of wildlife, folktales, tribal art and world mythology, Shelley fuses these influences into her strikingly unique artworks.
 Her paintings strike a primal chord in many viewers, with almost Jungian associations to the colors and shapes.
 Her complex compositions and zoomorphic and totemic animal art and folklore-inspired creations are both primitive and sophisticated, and have been likened to images from an undiscovered ancient civilization or culture.

 "One of my primary interests has always been exploring legends and stories from around the world.
 Why are certain motifs ubiquitous across cultures and continents?
 These archetypal stories are told repeatedly in different guises throughout myth and folklore, and animals are often used to convey these mysteries.
 Whether painted on cave walls, portrayed as omens or totems or even worshiped as personifications of the gods, animals were a favorite theme for our ancestors.
 My artwork takes a closer look at this archetypal animal kingdom.
 Reinterpreted through art, abstraction, decorative element and contemporary vision, these creatures speak to our collective unconscious."

 "In addition, I like to paint artworks incorporating endangered or extinct animals, and also unusual animals, to bring awareness to what we as humans are doing to our planet, as well as to explore all the varieties of life around us."

 Shelley is represented by JAM Gallery in Malvern, PA, for which she is also the Marketing Director and co-curator.
 She is also represented by Blank Canvas Gallery in New Hope, PA, and Mala Galleria in Kennett Square, PA.
 Please see this website's exhibitions page for her current event schedule.